Next Start

 Learn Heavy-Duty Truck Alignment Skills at UTI

-Enrolling in Universal Technical Institute’s Diesel Technology program can help you gain the education and hands-on experience required to meet the industry’s demand for skilled trade professionals.1 According to the Bureau of Labor Statistics (BLS), total diesel technician employment is expected to exceed 294,000 by 2032!48 The Diesel Truck Steering & Suspension Systems portion of the program introduces students to the servicing of suspension systems and provides hands-on instruction on how to perform multiple vehicle alignments.
+Enrolling in Universal Technical Institute’s Diesel Technology program can help you gain the education and hands-on training required to meet the industry’s demand for skilled trade professionals.1

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.